forestgrape/people_interactions/jurisprudence/sanctions.md

 # Considerations on International Jurisprudence and Sanctions

-> **Entire Page is in raw work and unfinished.
-References are not fully read and incorporated yet.**
+> **Entire Page is in raw work and consideration.
+Changes and mistakes of any form are likely.**
+>
+> References are not fully read and incorporated yet.

-> **Mistakes of any form are likely.
-Feedback, especially critics, is welcome.**
+> **Feedback, especially critics, is appreciated and welcome.**